 What is ZGRO?

-ZGRO is BMO’s growth portfolio designed for investors who are looking for long-term capital appreciation offered by stocks and bonds.
+ZGRO is BMO’s growth portfolio designed for investors seeking long-term capital appreciation from stocks and bonds.

 Key facts for this fund are: